Palm Beach and West Palm Beach Securities Litigation & Arbitration Lawyer

 Unfortunately, wealth and success attracts financial fraud.
 In recent history, Bernie Madoff and Robert Shapiro have perpetrated billion dollar ponzi schemes and operated fraudulent enterprises that have ravaged wealthy communities, including Palm Beach and West Palm Beach.
 There are a also multitude of brokerage firms, financial institutions and private banks that have a presence in West Palm Beach and Palm Beach.
 These financial institutions employ financial advisors and investment professionals that have a legal obligation to put your interests ahead of their own.
 When money is involved, unfortunately, this does not always happen.

-The Wolper Law Firm is a client focused and results oriented law firm that is dedicated to the recovery of investment losses caused by negligent or fraudulent practices by brokerage firms, financial advisors and financial professionals.
-Matt Wolper, the managing principal of the Wolper Law Firm, is a trial lawyer who has handled hundreds of securities litigation matters and has tried cases all over the country.
+The Wolper Law Firm, P.A. is a client focused and results oriented law firm that is dedicated to the recovery of investment losses caused by negligent or fraudulent practices by brokerage firms, financial advisors and financial professionals.
+Matt Wolper, the managing principal of the Wolper Law Firm, P.A., is a trial lawyer who has handled hundreds of securities litigation matters and has tried cases all over the country.

 For fourteen years, Matt Wolper represented the largest banks and brokerage firms on Wall Street.
 Simply put, he knows how the other side things and evaluates cases.
 He has the knowledge and skill set to position your case for a successful outcome.
-The Wolper Law Firm also has the necessary resources and trial pedigree to take your case the distance if a suitable resolution cannot be reached prior to trial.
+The Wolper Law Firm, P.A. also has the necessary resources and trial pedigree to take your case the distance if a suitable resolution cannot be reached prior to trial.

 What Duties Are Owed To Me By My Financial Advisor?